leimao/CMake-Examples/HelloUnderworld_v2/README.md

 ## Introduction

-This project further enhanced the CMake usage by using libraries, subdirectories, preprocessor macros, etc.
+This project further extended the CMake usage by using libraries, subdirectories, preprocessor macros, etc.

 ## To Build and Compile